-The more that customers visit your site, the more likely you are to rank highly in search terms.
+The more customers visit your site, the more likely you are to rank highly in search terms.
 Blogging regularly can go a long way toward helping you stand out and is an investment well worth making.

 5. Establish Partnerships

-There are likely other small business owners in your area who too are trying to build their business.
+There are likely other small business owners in your area who are also trying to build their businesses.
 Both of you have a need and can help each other.
 Consider partnering with these companies.
 For instance, imagine there is a construction company that you partner with.
 You complete a job to eradicate carpenter ants and notice that the home’s interior has been destroyed by the ants.
 You can recommend the construction company to the homeowner.

 Similarly, imagine a construction company is doing a home restoration and notices a rodent infestation.
 The company can recommend you to the homeowner, driving business in your direction.

-This strategy doesn’t carry many risks and can offer a ton of reward.
+This strategy doesn’t carry many risks and can offer a ton of rewards.
 However, you’ll want to make sure that you’re partnering with reputable companies.
 If you partner with a company with a questionable reputation, you’ll cause more harm than good to your business.
 You’ll want to make sure that your partnering organization is not a competitor and that you two are in entirely different industries.

 If you don’t have connections with other businesses in your community, consider attending local networking events to meet new people.